 The Houston, Texas., native proved to be a well-rounded student-athlete both in the classroom and in the community.
 The international business major was named to the Nebraska Scholar-Athlete Honor Roll both semesters of 2013-14, while also claiming academic All-Big Ten honors in 2014.
 Perdue was named to the 2014 Tom Osborne Citizenship Team.

 Perdue finished fourth in the nation at the NCAA Individual Finals with a score of 15.175 on vault.
 For most of the regular season, he excelled on floor exercise.
 However, late in the year, Perdue’s vaults became his stronger routine.

 Perdue struggled to prove his All-America status at the beginning of the year, unable to make the top five on any event at the first two meets of the season.
 His confidence grew as the Huskers returned home for their home opener.

 Perdue earned his first individual event title of the season at the Huskers’ home opener against UIC.
 He broke the 15 mark, scoring a 15.05 on his floor routine.
 The sophomore continued to produce high-scoring routines throughout the season, earning two more individual titles on floor and two on vault.

 At the Big Ten Championships, Perdue produced a 15.50 on floor exercise, while adding a 15.05 on vault.
 He advanced to the individual finals on both events, where he earned third place overall on vault with a 15.15 score.

-Returning to national competiton after earning All-American honors his freshman year, Perdue earned a score of 15.00 on vault, moving him through to the individual finals.
+Returning to national competition after earning All-America honors his freshman year, Perdue earned a score of 15.00 on vault, moving him through to the Individual Finals.